You Don't Know Why I'm Bottle-Feeding My Baby - Baby Chick

 Thank Goodness for Formula

-The nurse brought me a paper to sign and provided me with a tiny dropper and a few small bottles of formula.
+The nurse brought me a paper to sign and gave me a tiny dropper and a few small bottles of formula.
 As soon as we fed my son, he stopped crying and slept all night.

 The hospital brought me a breast pump so I could help my milk “let down.”
 I was able to pump out the colostrum and begin bottle-feeding my baby.
 Also, I used ice packs to help alleviate my breast engorgement.

-Breastfeeding didn’t turn out quite how I envisioned it.
-But I adjusted to the situation.
-Pumping and breastmilk via bottle during the day and formula at night.
+Breastfeeding didn’t turn out quite how I envisioned it, but I adjusted to the situation by pumping breastmilk via bottle during the day and formula at night.
 That guilt I felt in the beginning years of motherhood is now non-existent.
 I’m proud of how we managed a difficult situation and came up with a solution.

 Today, the vast advocacy movement for breastfeeding is genuinely remarkable.
 Breastfeeding Awareness Month in August has played a significant role in educating expecting moms.
 Thousands of certified lactation consultants across the U.S. are available to coach moms through the breastfeeding process.
 More moms are empowered and realize there’s no way to be a perfect mom.
 But there are a million ways to be a good mom.